 - Announcement of the winning projects: July 2023.

-Second step - Final Proposal - 25 May 2023The final proposals should include the following main documents:
+Final proposals should include the following main documents:

 - Presentation of the Project